GauriKhandke/react-portfolio/README.md

 * Every featured project presents a brief description, icons to see the live application and the Github repository and also details button to show details of the project.

-* The footer includes links to my main internet handles on Github, LinkedIn, my Resume and a link to contact me by email.
+* The footer includes links to my main internet handles on Github, LinkedIn, my Resume and contact email.

 * This portfolio has been created with [React](https://github.com/facebook/create-react-app) and deployed using Github pages.